Obstacle racing at the 2019 SEA Games: Venue

-The venue for obstacle racing in the 2019 Southeast Asian Games was in Spectrum Midway Avenue. in Filinvest City, in Muntinlupa, Metro Manila.
+The venue for obstacle racing in the 2019 SEA Games was in Spectrum Midway Avenue. in Filinvest City, in Muntinlupa, Metro Manila.
 Obstacle racing was originally planned to be hosted in the Subic area.
 The Subic Bay Freeport Zone previously hosted the Spartan Race, an obstacle race sports event.
 The plan was later changed to host obstacle racing at the University of the Philippines Diliman's Sunken Garden however the university raised concern regarding the noise pollution and heavy traffic it would cause in its campus during the duration of the sporting event.